Information for Relatives of a Deceased Class Member

 Back To Top -

-If I don’t hire an attorney, what will I need to do to receive the award for my deceased relative Class Member?
+What will I need to do to receive the award for my Deceased Class Member?

 You may be asked for additional information and receive official mail from the Claims Administrator.
 All letters will reference the Kalima lawsuit or Kalima Settlement Administration in the return address.
 If you are asked to submit information on your deceased family member’s claim, please do so promptly.